-Spirits in the Sixth Borough: 1 Republik
+Spirits In the Sixth Borough: 1 Republik

 LocalBozo.com has sent one of our correspondents out for some field research, as our own Link Cromwell attempts to bar crawl his way through Hoboken, New Jersey- just a stones throw away from Manhattan.
 Check back for his adventures and travels every single Friday as LocalBozo.com attempts to do the unimaginable.
 And yes, it involves drinking.